yuzu-emu/yuzu-emu.github.io/site/content/entry/yuzu-progress-report-jan-2024/index.md

 With the increased involvement in service implementations and the exponential growth of complexity you’ve seen so far, byte[] aims to automate and simplify serialization by using a template-based approach that automatically generates the code needed for the method.

 So far, the work on multiprocess has taken over twenty thousands lines of code and continues growing.
 All you have to do now to enjoy your native applets is to [dump your firmware](https://rena21.github.io/yuzu-wiki/setup-guide/dump-firmware/).
-Minimum required version to get the applets running is FW16.
+The minimum required version to get the applets running is firmware 16.0.0.

 ### Other service rewrites and fixes